 At least one member of the thesis committee must be a ZNZ group leader.
 Members of the committee can also be affiliated with external universities, except the immediate supervisor of the PhD project.

-Within the first 12 months after the beginning of the PhD work the student presents a written thesis proposal to the members of the steering committee and hands in a copy to the ZNZ office.
+Within the first 6 months after the beginning of the PhD work the UZH students presents a written thesis proposal to the members of the steering committee (the ETH deadline is 12 months).
 The thesis proposal will also be presented orally to the committee.

 The steering committee examines the theory and methodology underlying the research project.
 Furthermore, the committee will ensure that the proposal is feasible, and the goal attainable within the allocated time.